onConsensus/website/_pages/documentation.md

 permalink: /documentation/
 image:
 ---
-Welcome to VJs Mag, your platform for sharing insights, articles, and visual content about the vibrant world of VJing and audiovisual art forms.
-To ensure your contributions reach our audience effectively, it is essential to understand the process of publishing documentation on our platform.
-This guide will walk you through the necessary steps and best practices for creating and publishing your work on VJs Mag.
+Welcome to onConsensus, your platform for sharing insights, articles, and technical analyses about the dynamic world of blockchain, cryptocurrency, decentralized finance (DeFi), and cybersecurity.
+To ensure your contributions reach our audience effectively, it is essential to understand the process of publishing on our platform.
+This guide will walk you through the necessary steps and best practices for creating and publishing your work on onConsensus.

 ### Table Of Contents